Introduction: A

 there are varying degrees of wetness at

 different times of the year.
-A similar strategy of using a view
+A similar

-from the inside, and then flipping it, was employed with the sign for
+from the inside, and then flipping it, was

-the cemetery, again so that it too might be disentangled from the tree
+the cemetery, again so that it too might be

 limbs.